jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 For example,
 the *major scale* is a seven note diatonic scale with semitones between degrees 3-4 and 7-1.
-Canonically, all the major scale degrees are major or perfect intervals.
+By definition, all the major scale degrees are major or perfect intervals.

 **Major scale intervals**